IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 - Expected result: The order is confirmed as achievable.

 #### The name of *feature* Cucumber file: StoreManager.feature ( ../test/resources/StoreManager.feature )
-#### The name of scenario: Paule confirm the order ordered by Laura
+#### The name of scenario: Paule confirms the order ordered by Laura

 ### User Story #20 ( MUST Sizing S ) :heavy_check_mark:
 **As** a store manager, **I want** to increase the price of the personnel recipe by 25% **in order to** get a reasonable profit.